 This picture is haunting.
 I have watched white people in Holland go on about their victimhood based on their Second World War, uttering empty words about ‘never forgetting’ while they collect nice financial benefits beyond death to do us part.
 Never forget what?

-How can we forget that Haitians have been targeted and experimented on ever since there was such a thing as “Haiti”?
-Ongoing physical and mental slavery, Yoruba religion made into an enslavement tool, man-made AIDS, man-made earthquakes, hurricanes, UN cholera, hunger and starvation.
+How can we forget that Haitians have been targeted and experimented on ever since there was such a thing as “Hispaniola”?
+Ongoing physical and mental slavery, Yoruba religion made into an enslavement tool, man-made diseases, man-made earthquakes, hurricanes, UN cholera, hunger and starvation for the farmer class.
 This is the short-list.
-I am a bit more informed than I let show.
-I deem it better to take an inquisitive standpoint.

 What happened for this nation to get ridiculed instead of admired?
 There is no need for the poor to be sick and poor, but the poor are no longer just sick and poor, they are sick and starving.
 Is it of any use to talk about financial aid?
-Again, it is better to take an inquisitive stance.
 How much more money is to be stolen by those who could not care less about the starving poor?
 How about feeding people?
 They know how to fish, so how about… some fish?!
 How can the Dominican side of the island bear many fruit, but not Haiti?

 Give the US back all their GMO poison, and help people plant and cultivate real food.
 If people cannot get off the island – most who escape the prison island get sent back – then the people on the island have to be helped so that the island can take care of them.
 Not the UN, IMF, World Bank or other New World Order institutions.
 Nice fighting words.
 It is easy to utter them while I eat my luxury organic snacks as I type away.
 I am of no help either.
-It is not about money.
-I could busy myself with the very few refugees that make it to Europe, but I have not even tried to find out if there are any around my way.
+I could busy myself with the very few Haitian refugees let into Europe, but I have not even tried to find out if there are any around my way.

 Even if I could reach into this picture and feed the child – and the child sitting in the background – I would still have to decide to do so.
-I do nothing at home, and I have no intention of packing my bags to hop over to Haiti.
-The three fingers pointing back at me are poking me in the eye.
+As I have no intention of packing my bags to hop over to Haiti, three fingers point back at me.
 I am no better than the sick Haitian elite.
 I am watching people starve to death… As such, it is of no use to go into a rant about Baby Doc not going hungry as he – and his plastic wife – give acte de presence at the trial.
 He may have been acting according to assignment, but his assignment enabled mass murder.

 The hardship of hunger abounds amid the stone homes and teepee-like huts in the mountains along Haiti’s southern coast.
 The hair on broomstick-thin children has turned patchy and orangish, their stomachs have ballooned to the size of their heads and many look half their age — the tell-tale signs of malnutrition.